Using DBeaver & Liquibase to Easily Compare Databases in Your CI/CD Flow

 You’ll get a license key that you’ll use in the next step.

-Soon, you will be able to configure Liquibase Pro inside the DBeaver EE UI.
-For now, you will need to add the following line to your db.ini file.
+Alternatively, you can add the following line to your db.ini file.
 I’m on Windows 10, so my dbeaver.ini file was found here: C:\Program Files\DBeaverEE.

 Here is the line to add to dbeaver.ini:

-You can use Liquibase Community (open source) with DBeaver EE to compare just the Table.
-If you just add a Liquibase Pro license key to your config, you’ll get the Table, Function, and Trigger.
+You can use Liquibase Community (open source) with DBeaver to compare Tables.
+If you add a Liquibase Pro license key to your config, you’ll also get access to Functions, Packages, Synonyms, Triggers, and Check Constraints.

 Set Up Your Test Databases

 If you already have two databases that you would like to compare, you can skip to the next step.
-However, here’s an easy way to set up two PostgreSQL databases to compare.
+However, here is an easy way to set up two PostgreSQL databases to compare.

 Execute the following Docker run commands to start two PostgreSQL databases: